-Degradation of the magnetic surface HDD
+Degradation of HDD Magnetic Surface

 The duty of quality control of a magnetic surface of a hard disk drive is assigned to the operating system which makes a mark about unfitness of the cluster consisting of several sectors at bad sector detection, for further usage in a file system.
 With the appearance of S.M.A.R.T. technology, this responsibility was taken by the manufacturers of hard drives as well.

 During the HDD operation, the magnetic surface can lose the ability to store the information owing to degaussing or mechanical damage.
 At the detection of a new bad sector, the disk drive electronics fixes this fact in S.M.A.R.T. and substitutes the physical location of the sector to a new one arranged in the data area that was reserved in advance for this case on a magnetic disk.
 This substitution is made in the translator.
 The logical address that is used for requests for data on the hard drive remains former.
 Such a method of cloaking of defects was given the name a "method of reassignment" (ReAssign) or a "method of modification of a sectors map" (ReMap).